 |A short line does not equal a short wait.|

-How good are the goods?
 Is the delivery generous or skimpy?
-Is there faith in the material?
-Or are there too many stylized additions and distractions?
+Is there faith in the material, or are there too many stylized additions and distractions?

 Of course, trying to answer the question "who makes New England's best lobster roll" is a pleasure as much for the journey as the destination.
 Expensive restaurants do not have an advantage over local establishments.
 And overall, an average lobster roll is still pretty good.